CTC 2014 «Being, Becoming, Belonging »

 Multidisciplinary Perspectives on Child and Teen Consumption - 6th International Conference

-to be held at the University of Edinburgh Business School
+was held at the University of Edinburgh Business School

 9 - 11 APRIL 2014